Acute mastoiditis

 - If a patient has lymphadenitis of the neck, always examine the ears.

-- In otitis media, there is always some accumulation of fluid in the mastoid air cells but no bone destruction.
+- In otitis media, there is always fluid in the mastoid air cells but no bone destruction.

 Treatment

 - Refer the patient to a specialist unit without delay.
-If treatment with intravenous antibiotics is not successful within 1–2 days, mastoidectomy should be performed.
+If treatment with an intravenous antimicrobial drug, glucocorticoid tablets, middle ear drainage, and topical drops is not successful within 1–3 days, mastoidectomy should be performed.
 The operation consists of opening and cleansing of the middle ear and the mastoid air cells.

-- Tympanocentesis and, in most cases, insertion of a tympanostomy tube are indicated to evacuate infectious secretions, to relieve the pressure, to prevent necrosis of the tympanic membrane and to assess treatment response.
-At the same time, it is possible to obtain a sample for bacterial culture from the aspirate to identify the cause of infection.
+- Tympanocentesis and middle ear drainage with aspiration, as well as, in most cases, insertion of a tympanostomy tube are indicated to evacuate infectious secretions, to relieve the pressure, to prevent necrosis of the tympanic membrane and to assess treatment response.
+The discharge from the aspirate provides a sample for bacterial culture to identify the cause of infection.

 Copyright © 2023 Duodecim Medical Publications Limited.